Shelf Control #345: Catherine House by Elisabeth Thomas

 My longer-term reading commitments:

 • Go Tell the Bees That I Am Gone by Diana Gabaldon: Over at Outlander Book Club, we’re doing a group read of BEES, reading and discussing two chapters per week.
-We’ve made it about halfway so far!
+We’re past the halfway point!

 So many books, so little time…